What is Fraud?

 There are generally three factors that influence the commission of fraud.

-1. Opportunity: Failure of controls, Poor control designs, lack of controls or overriding
+1. Opportunity: Failure of controls, Poor control designs, lack of controls or overriding existing controls.

 2. Motive: Rationalising acts, pressure, power or other motivating factors.